DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 in ways favorable to their interests.
-Such conditions present possibilities for localized negotiation and resistance to AI and which have been realized to some degree in reining in facial recognition, and which can be juxtaposed to the laissez-faire ‘pro-innovation’ approach of the U.K. government to AI.
+Such conditions present possibilities for localized negotiation and resistance to AI and which have been realized to some degree in reining in facial recognition, and which can be juxtaposed with the laissez-faire ‘pro-innovation’ approach of the U.K. government to AI.

 ## Conclusion